Sam-SSD/Inventory-Management/README_EN.md

 ## 📌 Project Description

-This project is part of **Module 1 – Week 3 of the software development training**, aiming to build a modular, reusable, and scalable inventory management system.
-The new version is implemented in **Python using object-oriented programming (OOP)**, distributing logic across classes and independent files to improve maintainability and code clarity.
+This project is part of **Module 1 – Week 3 of the software development training**, and its goal is to build an **interactive inventory management system** using **Python**.
+The current version is based on **modular design** and clear separation of concerns, distributing the logic across independent files (`main.py`, `inventory.py`, `utils.py`) to improve scalability, maintainability, and code clarity.

 ---

 ## 🎯 Features

-- **Add products** with name, price, and available quantity.
-Duplicate product names are not allowed.
+- **Add products** with name, price, and quantity (duplicate names are not allowed).
-- **Search products** by name and display detailed information.
+- **Search products** by name.
 - **Update prices** of existing products.
-- **Delete products** from the inventory by name.
+- **Delete products** from the inventory.
-- **Calculate total inventory value** automatically.
+- **Calculate the total inventory value** with thousand separators.
-- **Display the entire inventory** in a clear, readable format with thousands separators.
+- **Display the entire inventory** in a clear and formatted view.

 ---

 ## 🧠 Implemented Logic

-- A class named `Inventario` encapsulates all business logic.
+- A class called `Inventario` encapsulates all core business logic.
-- Input validations are abstracted into a separate `utils.py` file.
-- The interactive menu and program flow are handled from `main.py`.
+- Code is divided into modules:
+  - `main.py` manages user interaction and the control flow.
+  - `inventory.py` contains the inventory business logic.
+  - `utils.py` centralizes input validation functions.
-- The `match-case` structure (Python 3.10+) is used to manage the menu logic.
+- Uses `match-case` (Python 3.10+) for the main menu.
-- Products are stored in a list of dictionaries, allowing dynamic growth.
+- All menu actions are implemented as separate handler functions (`handle_*`) for clarity and maintainability.

 ---

-## ✅ Validations Implemented
+## ✅ Input Validations

-- Strict input validation to prevent errors:
+- Strict validation to prevent invalid entries:
-  - Name must be non-empty and non-numeric.
+  - **Name** must be non-empty and non-numeric.
-  - Name must be unique (no duplicates allowed).
+  - **Name** must be unique (no duplicates).
-  - Price must be a positive decimal number.
+  - **Price** must be a positive decimal number.
-  - Quantity must be a positive integer.
+  - **Quantity** must be a positive integer.
-- Case-insensitive product name comparisons.
+- Case-insensitive name comparisons.
-- Prices and totals use thousands separators.
+- Thousand separators used for monetary values.
-- Exception handling with `try-except` for unexpected input errors.
+- Exception handling using `try-except` blocks for robustness.
-- Considered scenarios:
-  1. Empty inventory
-  2. Non-existent products
-  3. Duplicate product names
-  4. Invalid data types
-  5. Repeated or redundant operations

 ---